 Abstract

-The IJCAI–25 Proceedings will be printed from electronic manuscripts submitted by the authors.
+The IJCAI–ECAI 26 Proceedings will be printed from electronic manuscripts submitted by the authors.
 The electronic manuscript will also be included in the online version of the proceedings.
 This paper provides the style instructions.

 1 Introduction

-The IJCAI–25 Proceedings will be printed from electronic manuscripts submitted by the authors.
+The IJCAI–ECAI 26 Proceedings will be printed from electronic manuscripts submitted by the authors.
 These must be PDF (Portable Document Format) files formatted for 8-1/2"  11" paper.

 1.1 Length of Papers